-This button shows you a menu with selections for the RealTracks Picker, RealTracks Preferences (settings), and a command to "Select better RealTracks" for the song tempo.
+This button shows you a menu with selections for the RealTracks Picker, RealTracks Settings, and a command to "Select better RealTracks" for the song tempo.

-This button shows you a menu with selections for the RealDrums Picker and RealDrums Preferences (settings).
+This button shows you a menu with selections for the RealDrums Picker and RealDrums Settings.